humblelad/Project-Gulliver/README.md

 *[ClickGuardian](https://www.clickguardian.co.uk/click-fraud-statistics/) states that estimated $27..2+ billion in estimated revenue was lost to click fraud in the year 2018.*

 Google Ads pay for both PPC(Pay per Click) and CPM (Cost per thousand impressions).PPC gets more revenue than CPM.
 There are a lot of ad fraud schemes using bots, manual pay per click etc going around from years.
-Thankfully Google has procedures in place using deeplearing and other internal tools to detect and flag such activities.
+Thankfully Google has procedures in place using deeplearning and other internal tools to detect and flag such activities.

 ## What is the goal of this project?

 One thing which I personally disliked about Google is its Adsense approval process.
-I once used to be a blogger, who got dismayed by Google for approving low quality blog, pirated movie sites.
+I once used to be a blogger, who got dismayed by Google for approving low quality blogs, pirated movie sites.
 Google fails to verify properly several sites which pushes low quality content and host hoard of ads on it.
 It requires a lot of manual verification to find and suspend such sites from the program and is usually time consuming .

 Unfortunately, there is only a one way possible email communication (https://support.google.com/adsense/troubleshooter/119050) which gives a place to report such violating sites.